thecarp/dactyl-keyboard/doc/options-main.md

 ##### Parameter <a id="case-back-plate-position-offset">`offset`</a>

-An offset in mm from the named feature to the middle of the base of the back-plate block.
+A three-dimensional offset in mm from the feature named in `anchor`.
+This is applied in the anchor’s local frame of reference and may therefore be subject to various rotations etc.

 ### Section <a id="case-bottom-plate">`bottom-plate`</a>